Opportunities Don’t Last.

 Remember to learn from Wayne and know that no matter how much you think you are valued, you are still an employee; the employer’s door will hit you in the rear end at some point.

-Getting the Golden Handshake should not come as a surprise; it is how you handle the next stage of your life that is the tell-tale sign of your character.
+Getting the Golden Handshake should not come as a surprise; above all, how you handle the next stage of your life is the tell-tale sign of your character.

 Put yourself in the Skates of Wayne Gretzky and ask, “The Great One Question”: